SeriousOldMan/Simulator-Controller/Docs/Updates.md

 ## Release 4.1.4

 A new information request action "FuelRemaining" has been added to the "Race Engineer" plugin and all simulator plugins.
-You may bind this to a button on your hardware controller.
+You might want to configure this to a button on your hardware controller.
+All other changes will be handled automatically.

 ***